airr-community/adc-api/README.md

 VDJServer-Repository does not handle SSL certificates directly, and is currently configured to run HTTP internally on port 8080.
 It should be deployed behind a reverse proxy in order to allow SSL connections.

+**Running behind an HTTP/HTTPS Proxy**

+Currently the JavaScript API service will not work behind an HTTP/HTTPS proxy.
+When the ADC API YAML file is loaded, there are $ref references to the AIRR schema objects using HTTPS and it will attempt resolve them by attempting to loading the URL.
+This will likely fail because it doesn't know to use the proxy.
+There is a "hack" to get it to work but it requires modifying the ADC API YAML file as well as modifying the JavaScript API code.

 **Starting and Stopping the Service**